ethstorage/ethstorage-doc/README.md

 ## What is EthStorage

-EthStorage is a modular permanent data availability and storage layer on Ethereum.

-With its permanent and high availability, as well as innovative petabyte capacity, EthStorage revolutionizes data availability and storage on the Ethereum platform without requiring any protocol upgrade.
+EthStorage is a modular and decentralized storage Layer 2 that offers programmable key-value storage powered by DA.
+It enables long-term DA solutions for Rollups and opens up new possibilities for fully on-chain applications like games, social networks, AI, etc.

 ## Motivation